If you’re considering buying furniture, you’re probably wondering what the best way to finance furniture is.

 For instance, deferred interest options could result in massive charges if you make a simple mistake and forget to make a payment one month.
 At the same time, these can offer extremely long financing periods with zero interest.

-Once you have this list of information, pros and cons of each payment type, it’s simply a matter of deciding which option best meets your needs.
+Once you have the list of information as well as the pros and cons of each payment type, decide which option best meets your needs.

 Why I Don’t Like 0% Financing For Furniture Purchases

-Even though 0% furniture financing results in no interest paid, you’re still stealing from your future self to make purchases today.
+Even though 0% furniture financing results in no interest paid if done correctly, you’re still stealing from your future self to make purchases today.
 Here’s a post sharing why I think 0% furniture financing is for suckers.

 What do you think is the best place to finance furniture?
 Is there a particular store that offers the best furniture financing or do you agree that other options are usually a better idea?
 Let me know your thoughts on interest-free furniture financing in the comments.